-COMPSCI 690RA: Randomized Algorithms and Probabilistic Data Analysis
+COMPSCI 614: Randomized Algorithms with Applications to Data Science

 Prof. Cameron Musco University of Massachusetts Amherst.
-Spring 2022.
-Lecture 2
+Spring 2024.
+Lecture 3

-- Reminder that there is a weekly quiz, released after class on Wednesday and due the next Tuesday 8pm. - Problem Set 1 was released Monday.
-Due next Friday 2/11.
-Download from the course website. - See Piazza for a post to organize homework groups. - Reminder that we encourage you to post your questions publicly on Piazza - you will receive extra credit for this.
-And help your classmates!
+- Reminder that there is a weekly quiz, released after class today and due next Monday 8pm. - Problem Set 1 will be released shortly hopefully by the end of the week.
+Sorry for the delay. - See Piazza for a post to organize homework groups.